INFORMATION FOR TOWN FANS

 The address for Bristol City Football Club is Ashton Gate Stadium, Bristol, BS3 2EJ.

 The Bristol City Away Fans Guide can be found at the following link:

 Information on travel and parking can be found at the following link:

 Bristol City also publish a 'Getting to the Gate' story on their website a few days before each game with an update on any rail/road issues and information re parking and shuttle bus services.

 We have picked out the key information for Town fans below, and added other material based on our experience of going to Ashton Gate and information that is specific to our fans.

-Tickets for the game are on sale at a cost of £25 for adults with concessions for 65+, U22s and U19s.
-Tickets can be purchased on www.itfcdirect.com under tickets/away matches.
+Tickets are available for this game at a cost of £25 for adults with concessions for 65+, U25s and U19s.
+Tickets can be purchased on www.itfcdirect.com under tickets/away matches or in Planet Blue.

 Travelling to Ashton Gate

-For those travelling from Ipswich the official coaches are leaving Portman Road at 08:45 at a cost of £28 for adults (with concession prices for U23s, U19s and 65+ Seniors), and are estimated to arrive back at Portman Road at 22:00.
-Coach travel is on sale and can be booked onwww.itfcdirect.com.
+For those travelling from Ipswich the official coaches are leaving Portman Road at 14:00 at a cost of £28 for adults (with concession prices for U23s, U19s and 65+ Seniors), and are estimated to arrive back at Portman Road at 02:30, 13 March.
+Coach travel is now on sale, subject to the usual priorities, and can be booked onwww.itfcdirect.com or in Planet Blue.

 Note that all official coaches are non-smoking and the consumption of alcohol on board is strictly forbidden.
 ITFC recommend that all supporters under 16 are accompanied by an adult.